casper-network/docs/source/docs/casper/workflow/setup.md

 By default, a transactional interaction with the blockchain takes the form of a `Deploy` cryptographically signed by the key-pair corresponding to the `PublicKey` used to create the account.

 Users can create an account through the Casper command-line client.
 Alternatively, some Casper networks such as the official Testnet and Mainnet provide a browser-based block explorer that allows account creation.

-Using the Casper command-line client or a block explorer to create an account on the blockchain will also create a cryptographic key-pair.
-This process generates three files for each account:
+Using the Casper command-line client or a block explorer will also create a cryptographic key-pair.

-* A PEM encoded secret key
-* A PEM encoded public key
-* A hexadecimal-encoded string representation of the public key

-We recommend saving these files securely.

 ### Option 1: Key generation using the Casper client {#option-1-key-generation-using-the-casper-client}